Prag8855/aab/frontend/content/guides/start-a-business-in-germany.md

 A tax advisor costs **€700 to €2,000 per year** if you charge [VAT](/glossary/Umsatzsteuer), or €300 to €800 per year if you don't.
 The prices vary a lot.
 The only way to know is to call and ask.

 Tax software is cheaper than a tax advisor.
-[Sorted](/out/sorted-taxes) and [Lexware Office](/out/lexoffice) help with invoicing and VAT reporting.
+[Accountable](/out/accountable), [Lexware Office](/out/lexoffice) and [Sorted](/out/sorted-taxes) help with invoicing and VAT reporting.
 You can do your tax declaration in [[ELSTER]].
 I use Lexware Office for all of my bookkeeping, but I still have a tax advisor.

 **[Find a tax advisor ➞](/guides/english-speaking-steuerberater-berlin)**